L-1 Visa Lawyer

 Can you go from an L1 Visa to a Green Card?

-If are on an L-1A visa and hold a managerial or executive role in the company, you could qualify for the EB-1-C immigrant visa category that would allow you to adjust your status to a green card holder without going through the complicated PERM Labor Certification process.
+If you are on an L-1A visa and hold a managerial or executive role in the company, you could qualify for the EB-1-C immigrant visa category that would allow you to adjust your status to a green card holder without going through the complicated PERM Labor Certification process.

-If you are an L-1B visa holder the company will just have to obtain a PERM Labor Certificate and follow the same process as other immigrants going through the employment-based green card process.
-In some cases if you have held a previous managerial/executive position for at least a year in the 3 years before you entered the U.S. on an L-1B visa and your company has promoted you to a management/executive position, you may be eligible for the EB-1-C category.
+In some cases, if you have held a previous managerial/executive position for at least a year in the 3 years before you entered the U.S. on an L-1B visa and your company has promoted you to a management/executive position, you may be eligible for the EB-1-C category.
 If you are eligible for the EB-1-C category, you may skip the PERM Labor Certification process and go straight to a green card.

-Every case is different, it is best to speak to a qualified L1 visa attorney to determine your green card eligibility.
+Every case is different; it is best to speak to a qualified L1 visa attorney to determine your green card eligibility.

-Whether you’re a company looking to start an office in San Francisco or move a specialized or managerial employee to your existing San Francisco office, a San Francisco immigration attorney like Angela Warren can be a great resource.
-Obtaining an L-1A and L-1B work visa can be a complicated process and having an experienced immigration attorney can help improve your chances of approval.
+Obtaining an L-1A and L-1B work visa can be a complicated process, and having an experienced immigration attorney can help improve your chances of approval.
 Depending on the circumstances and the candidate, the L-1A and L-1B visa processing time can take weeks or months, from start to finish.

 To start the process of obtaining an L-1A visa, L-1B visa, or other work visa, contact Warren Law Firm to schedule a consultation.
 By obtaining documentation ahead of time, you will make the most of our consultation together.